 - What new areas or skills would you like to explore?

 Companies should ask employees about their goals and listen.
 Effective training strategies prioritize management and employee goals equally.
-Today’s workforce includes employees across five generations, meaning employees may have varying goals.
+Today’s workforce includes employees across multiple generations, meaning employees may have varying values and goals.

 Active participation in training and development strategies is one of the qualities of great managers.
 They recognize that these programs strengthen their employees’ skill sets.
 It is also constructive for managers and leaders to facilitate training sessions to engage employees and align employee and management goals.